 post

-Prime Minister And Minister of Foreign Affairs, Qatar
+Prime Minister and Minister of Foreign Affairs, State of Qatar

 arrow